brosaed/frontmentor/README.md

 # frontmentor
-this is for solutions submitted through the challenges for front mentor
+this is for solutions submitted through the challenges for front mentor. checkout the solution here https://frontmentor.vercel.app/